cmorisse/vscode-ikp3db/documentation/debug_configurations_reference.md

 both options are passed to nodejs api [child_process.spawn()](https://nodejs.org/api/child_process.html#child_process_child_process_spawn_command_args_options).

 Note that the plugin forces the option shell so we don't use `args`.

+### Special notes about 'Docker'

+Ikp3db analyses `spawnCommand` to check wether it's a "docker run" command.
+In that case it searches for a `--name` argument. <br/>
+If `--name` is found then the container name is used to emit a `docker rm --force ${name}` when you stop debugging (by clicking on the red square). <br/>
+If none is found then ikp3db injects a `--name=ikp3db_{{aRandomNumber}}` in the spawnCommand and use this name to emit a `docker rm --force ikp3db_{{aRandomNumber}}` when you stop debugging.

+ If this behaviour does not suit you or you want a total control over your container lifecycle, you should use an "attach" configuration.

 ## "attach" configurations